decentxyz/DCNTVaults/README.md

 # DCNT Vaults
-A time-locked vault that distributes erc-20 tokens to a wrapped nft-collection at expiry
+A time-locked vault that distributes erc-20 tokens to owners of an nft-collection at expiry